Analysis ·

 Economic uncertainty and geopolitical shifts are driving a renewed interest in high-end U.S. destinations.
 New data indicates a significant surge in domestic luxury hotel bookings and average daily rates.

-E. ASHWORTH· British correspondent·May 18, 2026·2 min read
+· British correspondent·May 18, 2026·2 min read

 A luxurious resort pool overlooking a serene American landscape at sunset